WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 ~~~
 {: .language-bash}

-You can notice than running this code on a modern computer could be
+You can notice that running this code on a modern computer could be
-5 times faster with OpenMP that without it.
+5 times faster with OpenMP than without it.
 The size of the array is one reason, but also the fact that computing the square root of a number takes several CPU cycles to compute.
 There are many cases with smaller arrays but more complex operations where the lack of data dependencies make those loops good candidates for parallelization.

-In this case there is just one variable inside the loop and the variable ``array`` is shared among all the threads that are filling it.
-In more complex situations there are more variables and we need to decide which variables will be shared and which variables need private copies to prevent a single variable being overwritten by multiple threads.
+In this case, there is just one variable inside the loop and the variable ``array`` is shared among all the threads that are filling it.
+In more complex situations there are more variables and we need to decide which variables will be shared and which variables need private copies to prevent a single variable from being overwritten by multiple threads.

 ### Shared and private variables